 Request class to fetch user input, store it as is in the DB and

-let Contao display it in the back end.
+let Contao display it in the front end or back end.

 Everything related to Contao development happens in one of the repositories assigned to the “Contao” organisation on GitHub.
 Here’s a description of the most important repositories you should be familiar with: